Astrophysics and Cosmology

 - and theory.

-There is close collaboration between the astrophysics group and Penn researchers conducting laboratory and astrophysical studies of the nature of dark matter (Klein, Sanderson) and theoretical studies of gravitational and dark-sector physics (Khoury, Trodden).
-Many members of the department apply techniques from data science and machine learning to astronomical datasets (Bernardi, Jain, Sako, Sanderson).
+There is close collaboration between the astrophysics group and Penn researchers conducting laboratory and astrophysical studies of the nature of dark matter (Klein, Sanderson) and theoretical studies of gravitational and dark-sector physics (Khoury, Lee, Trodden).
+Many members of the department apply techniques from data science and machine learning to astronomical datasets (Bernardi, Jain, Madhavacheril, Sako, Sanderson).

 Related Faculty